 NEW LAW TAKES EFFECT TO STOP UNINSURED DRIVERS

-Starting January 1, 2016, the State of Minnesota will start requiring people to show proof of insurance before registering a car.
+Starting January 1, 2016, the State of Minnesota will require people to show proof of insurance before registering a car.
 Previously, to register a vehicle in MN, you only had to say you had insurance.
 Now you’ll have to show proof before you can register your car.

 This new law is designed to reduce the number of uninsured drivers in MN.
 According to the Insurance Research Council, an industry group, 10.8 percent of Minnesota drivers were uninsured in 2012.
 Other states have far higher percentages of drivers without insurance; for example, the institute estimated that more than a quarter of Oklahoma drivers didn’t have insurance.

-If you are in a car accident caused by an uninsured driver, your insurance will pay for the damage to your car if you have purchased collision coverage – but if you don’t have collision coverage you are probably out of luck on the car damage.
-However, your auto insurance will still pay some of your medical bills through your No-Fault coverage and uninsured motorist coverage, which comes with every auto policy in Minnesota.
+If you are in a car accident caused by an uninsured driver, your insurance will pay for the damage to your car if you have purchased collision coverage.
+Unfortunately, if you don’t have collision coverage you are probably out of luck on the car damage.
+However, even if you don’t have full coverage, your auto insurance will still pay some of your medical bills through your No-Fault coverage and uninsured motorist coverage, which comes with every auto policy in Minnesota.
 When you call our office, one of our experienced car accident lawyers will provide you with a free consultation and explain these insurance issues to you.
 Our attorneys will protect your rights and make sure you get the compensation you are entitled to.